urre/system-backup-list/readme.md

 # Backup NPM and Homebrew packages to Dropbox

 Setting up a new computer?
-Hard to remember which apps and packages you have installed via [Npm](https://www.npmjs.com/) and [Homebrew](http://brew.sh/).
+Keep track of apps and packages you have installed via [Npm](https://www.npmjs.com/) and [Homebrew](http://brew.sh/).

 ## Manually